flueke/mesytec-mvlc/README.md

 ----
 * abstraction for the trigger/io system.
 This needs to be flexible because the system is going to change with future firmware udpates.
-* mini-daq
-  - make getting the CrateConfig from the listfile preamble easier. basically move the code from mini_daq_replay.cc into the lib
 * mini-daq/readout worker: add ability to resume a running readout.
 This means triggers will not be disabled on connect and no init sequence will be run.
   Instead we go directly to reading from both pipes (data and notifications).